How MiFID II impacts on the LGPS

 The FCA Handbook states that;

-Therefore if following the recent elections you have had a significant shift in elected members on your committee which will change the information provided on your opt up forms for example with respect to the average experience and/or training of the committee.
-You are strangely advised to notify the firms you are opted up with of these changes within a reasonable period of time which could be after you know which new elected members will be joining the committee.
+If, following the recent elections, you have had a significant shift in elected members on your committee - which will change the information provided on your opt up forms - for example with respect to the average experience and/or training of the committee, you are strongly advised to notify the firms you are opted up with of these changes within a reasonable period of time.
+That could be after you know which new elected members will be joining the committee.